JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 END FOR
 ```

-__Code Block 1: Brehensam's Line Algorithm for Octant 2 Pseudocode__
+__Code Block 1: Brehensam's Line Algorithm for Octant 2 Pseudo code__

-You can try implementing the above in your favourite programming language, but for now let's try implementing this in Golang!
+You can try implementing the above in your favorite programming language, but for now let's try implementing this in Golang!

 ```
 //GOLANG IMPLEMENTATION